Debbie Klein

 Why Major in Anthropology?

 The Gavilan College Anthropology Program encompasses three subfields: cultural anthropology, physical anthropology, and archaeology.
-Together, these subfields offer a broad range of perspectives on the experiences and politics of being human.
-The courses offered teach students to develop a comprehensive understanding of humans in their diversity and complexity.
-These courses may be taken to satisfy the General Education requirements or to meet the requirements for an Associate in Arts in Anthropology for Transfer (ADT) degree.
-The ADT in Anthropology degree prepares students to transfer into the CSU system to pursue a baccalaureate degree in anthropology or a related major.
+Anthropology courses teach students to develop a comprehensive understanding of humans in their diversity and complexity.
+Courses may be taken to satisfy the general education requirements or to meet the requirements for an Associate in Arts for Transfer in Anthropology.

 Cal Poly Pomona